jerseycheese/BootHillGM/Docs/UserStories.md

   - Check that rolls follow Boot Hill rules
   - Verify dice roll explanation appears before the Next Step button

 ### Game Session
-- [x] As a player, I want to start a new game session so that I can begin my adventure in the Old West.
-  **Test Plan:**
-  - Verify that a new game session initializes correctly
-  - Ensure all necessary game state variables are set to their starting values
-  - Check that the player's character data is loaded into the session **Status:** Implemented.

-- [x] As a player, I want to interact with the AI Game Master through text input so that I can make decisions and progress the story.
-  **Test Plan:**
-  - Test various types of player input (commands, dialogue choices, etc.)
-  - Verify that the AI responds appropriately to different inputs
-  - Ensure the game state updates correctly based on player decisions **Status:** Implemented.

-- [x] As a player, I want to see my previous actions and their outcomes in the narrative, so that I can follow the story progression
-  **Test Plan:**
-  - Verify that player actions are recorded in the narrative
-  - Check that outcomes are clearly displayed
-  - Ensure narrative history is preserved during the session **Status:** Implemented.

-- [x] As a player, I want journal entries to show concise summaries of my actions, so that I can easily review my adventure **Test Plan:**
-  - Verify that journal entries are created for significant actions
-  - Check that summaries are clear and concise
-  - Ensure journal entries persist across game sessions **Status:** Implemented.

-- [x] As a player, I want my inventory to update correctly when I find or use items, so that I can track my possessions accurately
-  **Test Plan:**
-  - Test adding items through narrative actions
-  - Verify item removal when used
-  - Check that inventory persists across sessions **Status:** Implemented.

-- [ ] As a player, I want to view the game narrative and dialogue in a scrollable text display so that I can follow the story easily.
+- As a player, I want to view the game narrative and dialogue in a scrollable text display so that I can follow the story easily.
   **Test Plan:**
   - Check that new narrative text is added to the display correctly
   - Verify that the text display scrolls automatically to show new content